IS ADOPTION TRAUMATIC?

 • Research suggests that adoptees are over-represented in attempted suicide and I know some who are at risk.
 Anecdotally, a psychologist at the private hospital I accessed, commented that it was common to see middle age adoptees as in-patients – but who cares, right?
 We are invisible.

 •As adoptee activist Sharyn White (and founding member of Adoptee Rights Australia) notes: the ostracism from family and kin is the legal adoption order.
 The social and legal exclusion from kin is the most extreme form of social rejection that can be effected upon a human being.
 Tell me again how this isn’t traumatic, especially for those adoptees who seek reunion and acceptance?

-So, non-adoptee with your bio privilege, do not tell me that my experience of adoption (or any other adoptee who bravely shares), isn’t traumatic!
-I don’t speak for or over any other marginalized group that I am not part of, nor should you!
-You are merely an observer.
+So, non-adoptees (kept) with your bio privileges, do not tell me that my experience of adoption (or any other adoptee who bravely shares), isn’t traumatic!
+I don’t speak for or over any other marginalized group that I am not part of, nor should any of you!
+You are merely observers.
 By ignoring our voices, you are further contributing to our marginalization and therefore, you are part of the problem.

 I assert that plenary adoption from OOHC, and its concomitant issues, needs to end.